seleniumbase/SeleniumBase/seleniumbase/masterqa/README.md

 cd examples

-nosetests masterqa_test.py --with-selenium  # (Answer questions when prompted)
+nosetests masterqa_test.py --with-selenium
 ```

-(At the end of your test run, you'll get a report of your test results, with links to log files and screenshots.
+(Answer questions when prompted.
+At the end of your test run, you'll get a report of your test results, with links to log files and screenshots.
 Add ``--browser=chrome`` to your nosetests run command in order to run the test in Chrome instead of Firefox)

 ### Follow the [example test](https://github.com/mdmintz/SeleniumBase/blob/master/examples/masterqa_test.py) to write your own tests: